-Budgeted cost: 197,266.74
+Budgeted cost: £170, 487.90

-Activity Evidence that supports this approach Challenge number(s) addressed Use of teaching and learning coaches focused on supporting improvement in Maths and English Improved teaching and learning is the main way to support PP students: EEF toolkit shows that the most effective solutions tend to be those carried out in class (the EEF toolkit particularly identifies some key elements of the SMM lesson including metacognition and self-regulation, effective feedback, mastery learning, etc.) 1 Increased Director of Faculty involvement in observing and supporting teaching and learning in all subjects including focus on PP students in all classes.
-Improved teaching and learning is the main way to support PP students: EEF toolkit shows that the most effective solutions tend to be those carried out in class (the EEF toolkit particularly identifies some key elements of the SMM lesson including metacognition and self-regulation, effective feedback, mastery learning, etc.) 1 Increase learning walks in all faculties with a focus on quality first teaching and learning and dynamic delivery.
-Improved teaching and learning within all faculties through appointed Director's of Faculty taking the lead.
+Activity Evidence that supports this approach Challenge number(s) addressed Use of teaching and learning coaches focused on supporting improvement in Maths and English Improved teaching and learning is the main way to support PP students: EEF toolkit shows that the most effective solutions tend to be those carried out in class (the EEF toolkit particularly identifies some key elements of the SMM lesson including metacognition and self-regulation, effective feedback, mastery learning, etc.)- Use of accelerated reader in FG time- The SMM lesson structure introduced to support all learners and greater emphasis of B4L in the classroom to manage low level disruption and allow for better use of curriculum time.
+1 Increased Director of Faculty involvement in observing and supporting teaching and learning in all subjects including focus on PP students in all classes.
+Improved teaching and learning is the main way to support PP students: EEF toolkit shows that the most effective solutions tend to be those carried out in class.
+Conducted deep dives in all subject areas and feedback was delivered to all directors and subject leads in a joint meeting.
+PP termly data analysed to ensure early intervention from tutoring program was put in for year 11's by January 2023.
+1 Increase learning walks in all faculties with a focus on quality first teaching and learning and dynamic delivery.
+Improved teaching and learning within all faculties through appointed Directors of Faculty taking the lead.
 This will ensure the progress of PP students is supported and driven in all areas.
 Identifying key areas of improvement such as maths in science, planning and analysing practicals and effective revision lessons.
+This has also been supported by SLT deep dives in all subject areas.
 1